graphicsdesk/uptown-arts/README.md

-# Uptown Arts

-## Feature design

-* Scroll side by side: image on the left, text on the right
-* Each paragraph triggers a specific image to show
+**HED: The Uptown Arts Stroll Paints a Portrait of Upper Manhattan**